 - 3.8.4 In attendance at Faculty Board of Study, but without voting rights:

 - a.
 External academic or industry advisers

 - b.
 Faculty Officer, ex officio

 - c.
 Academic Registrar, ex officio.

-- 3.8.5 Frequency of meetings

 The Faculty Boards of Study shall meet no fewer than three times a year.